 Definitions

-Except as otherwise provided, the following terms and expressions have the following meanings wherever used in these Terms and Conditions applicable to Microloan or Loan Application Form and Credit Agreement:
+Except as otherwise provided, the following terms and expressions have the following meanings wherever used in these Terms and Conditions applicable to Microloan or Loan Application Form and LoanLoan Agreement:

-“Applicant” means the person who applies for a microloan from [MFI – exact name of MFI].
+“Applicant” means the person who applies for a microloan from [DCL – exact name of DCL].

-“Approval Notice” means an irrevocable notice of official approval of the Loan Amount and the Loan Term issued by the Lender to the Borrower no later than one (01) month from the signing date of the Credit Agreement.
+“Approval Notice” means an irrevocable notice of official approval of the Loan Amount and the Loan Term issued by the Lender to the Borrower no later than one (01) month from the signing date of the Loan Agreement.
 The Approval Notice can be provided to the Borrower by SMS and/or direct call via mobile number registered by the Borrower (the “Registered Phone”) under the Agreement or such other forms which the Lender may deem fit.

-"Borrower" means the party to the Credit Agreement to whom the Loan is made.
+"Borrower" means the party to the Loan Agreement to whom the Loan is made including but not limited to Borrower's successors, legal representatives.

 “Borrower’s Dues” means and includes the outstanding principle amount of the Loan, Interest on the Loan, all other interest, fees, costs, charges, expenses, and all other sums whatsoever payable by the Borrower to the Lender on or before the Due Date in accordance with the Loan Terms and Transaction Documents.